-My work has been published in Environmental Politics, Political Behavior(x3), Political Geography, Political Research Quarterly(x2), Legislative Studies Quarterly, Environmental Politics, American Politics Research, Prevention Science, and Publius: The Journal of Federalism, and featured by the New York Times, The Washington Post, The Atlantic, Fox News, News Nation, The National Review, New York Magazine, and Slate Magazine.
+My work has been published in Environmental Politics, Political Behavior(x4), Political Geography, Political Research Quarterly(x2), Legislative Studies Quarterly, Environmental Politics, American Politics Research, Prevention Science, Publius: The Journal of Federalism, and Research & Politics, as well as featured by the New York Times, The Washington Post, The Atlantic, Fox News, News Nation, The National Review, New York Magazine, and Slate Magazine.

 I have also contributed commentary to The Hill, The Washington Post, The Brookings Institute, The Niskanen Center, Democracy Journal, Washington Monthly, The U.S. Centre at the London School of Economics, and National Public Radio.